ICT4LT Module

 Make a list of the advantages and disadvantages to you in your current teaching situation of an electronic markbook compared to a paper-based one.
 Which are you going to use in future?
 Note that even if you don't use a spreadsheet for a markbook, it still provides a very useful format for generating a paper based loose-leaf markbook.

-Keeping individual pupil records is a facility available in various computer assisted language learning programs.
-Multimedia CD-ROM's often have this facility and it is usually possible then for the teacher to interrogate the records to check on pupil progress.
+Keeping students' records is a facility available in various computer assisted language learning programs.
+Multimedia CD-ROM's often have this facility and it is usually possible then for the teacher to interrogate the records to check on students' progress.
 Some software incorporates an email facility through which student records are automatically forwarded to the teacher via email at the end of a session.
 This is available as an option with registered copies of Hot Potatoes.
 These individual records are important to track what students have been doing in CALL sessions since there is often no other record available.

 Increasingly, modern languages departments have their own website or section at their school or college site.
 To what extent can a website be used to manage the assessment of language students?
 For example: